axelhahn/restic-http-server-for-synology/readme.md

 * Install rest http server on a Synology NAS.
 * Service handling: start/stop/status of server
-* A user administration for access private repos handles user entries in [webroot]/.htpasswd
+* A user administration for access to private repos; it handles user entries in [webroot]/.htpasswd (using openssl)

 Source: https://github.com/axelhahn/restic-http-server-for-synology